mirandapachini/Deep-Learning/README.md

 ## 🤝 Contributing

+Only collaborators are allowed to make changes to this repository.

-For improvements and contributions, please follow the standard Git workflow:
+For approved collaborators, please follow the standard Git workflow:
 1. Create a feature branch
 2. Commit your changes
 3. Push to the branch